Digitale Bibliotheek

 Validation of a CT image based software for three-dimensional measurement of acetabular cup orientation

-Title: Validation of a CT image based software for three-dimensional measurement of acetabular cup orientation
+Titel: Validation of a CT image based software for three-dimensional measurement of acetabular cup orientation

-Author: Wassilew, Georgi I.
+Auteur: Wassilew, Georgi I.

 Janz, Viktor